mrcavalcanti/mosaicoo/docs/sources/developers/cla.md

-that you create that includes Your Contributions, you represent that You have received permission to make Contributions on behalf of that employer, or that Your employer has waived such rights for your Contributions to Grafana Labs.
+that you create that includes Your Contributions, you represent that You have received permission to make Contributions on behalf of that employer, or that Your employer has waived such rights for your Contributions to Mosaicoo Labs.
 If You are a Corporation, any individual who makes a contribution from an account associated with You will be considered authorized to Contribute on Your behalf.

 ## 5. You represent that each of Your Contributions is Your original